 The Old Church Pottery Show & Sale began in 1975 as a fundraiser for The Art School at Old Church (TASOC).
-Long-time friends Karen Karnes and TASOC founder Mikhail Zakin wanted to connect their vibrant community of potters with the local area, and offer the opportunity to purchase one-of-a-kind works of art while supporting the newly-established cultural center.
-The show has become a model for other shows of its kind and has grown to include 30 national and international artists and offers more than 2,000 pots for sale over its three-day span.
+Long-time friends Karen Karnes and TASOC founder Mikhail Zakin wanted to connect their vibrant community of potters with the local area and offer the opportunity to purchase one-of-a-kind works of art, all while supporting the newly-established cultural center.
+The show has become a model for other shows of its kind and has grown to include 30 national and international artists, offering more than 3,000 pots for sale over its three-day span.

 561 Piermont Rd